fabmax/physx-jni/README.md

 ### CUDA Support

 PhysX supports accelerating physics simulation with CUDA (this, of course, requires an Nvidia GPU).
+However, using CUDA requires different runtime libraries, which are not available via maven central.
+Instead, you can grab them from the [releases section](https://github.com/fabmax/physx-jni/releases) (those suffixed with `-cuda`).
-Enabling CUDA for a scene is pretty simple:
+Apart from that, enabling CUDA acceleration for a scene is straight forward:

 ```java
 // Setup your scene as usual